 Holly W. Samuelson (DDes, AIA, LEED) is an Assistant Professor at the Harvard Graduate School of Design (GSD).
 She teaches architectural technology courses, specializing in the energy and environmental performance of buildings.

 Dr. Samuelson's research focuses on energy conservation, computerized simulation, occupant behavior, and the future of building practice as it relates to these topics.
-Among her authored and coauthored papers, she has contributed articles to Building and Environment, the Journal of Building Performance Simulation, and Ecological Urbanism (Lars Müller, 2010).
-She has presented at multiple conferences, including GreenBuild and the International Building Performance Simulation Association (IBPSA) conference, where her work was awarded the ARUP best paper prize.
+Among her authored and coauthored papers, she has contributed articles to Building and Environment, the Journal of Building Performance Simulation, and the Journal of Environmental Management.

 Samuelson earned a Doctor of Design and Master in Design Studies with distinction from Harvard Graduate School of Design where she was awarded the Gerald M. McCue medal.
 She earned a Bachelor of Architecture with honors from Carnegie Mellon where she was awarded the American Institute of Architects Henry Adams Gold Medal.